aidanwhiteley/books/README.md

 version: '2'
 ~~~~

-Note 1: "docker-compose" is currently preferred compared to the more recently available "docker compose" sub command (the log output is preferable).
+Note 1: "docker-compose" is currently preferred compared to the more recently available "docker compose" sub command (the log output is preferable if nothing else).

-Note 2: Mongo logging is currently turned off as it is quite verbose.
+Note 2: Mongo logging is currently turned off as it is quite verbose and obscures what this demo is trying to show.
 Edit the docker-compose.yaml to turn it back on for debugging or for production.

 Note 3: If you want to persist data in Mongo between restarts of the container, rename the file docker-compose.override.yaml.persistent-data to docker-compose.override.yaml
 If you do this and are running on Windows, make sure to read the Caveats section of https://hub.docker.com/_/mongo/